kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ## JWT Claim Extraction

 The `id_token` contains a [JWT](https://jwt.io/) from which we can extract claims that may be useful in driving downstream RBAC policies.
-In this section, we will enhance our Virtual Service by apply a transformation.
+In this section, we will enhance our Virtual Service by applying a transformation.

 ### Transform Okta Cookie to JWT Header